jasonacox/Build-OpenSSL-cURL/README.md

 	   |____libssl.a

 ## HTTP2 / nghttp2
-The `nghttp2-build.sh` script build the nghttp2 libraries used by libcurl for the HTTP2 protocol.
+The `nghttp2-build.sh` script builds the nghttp2 libraries used by libcurl for the HTTP2 protocol.
 * Mac - x86-64
 * iOS - armv7, armv7s, arm64 and iPhoneSimulator (i386, x86-64)
 * tvOS - arm64 and AppleTVSimulator (x86-64)

+Edit `nghttp2-build.sh` to change the version of OpenSSL that will be downloaded and built.
 Include the relevant library into your project.
 Rename the file to libnghttp2.a:

 	|____lib
 	   |____libnghttp2_iOS.a